sustainablepace/event-storming-tech-talk/readme.md

 ## What is Event Storming

 - (Domain) Event + (Brain) Storming
-- Fast and low overhead method for collaborative discovering a business domain and enabling decisions
+- Fast and low overhead method for collaborative discovering a business domain and enabling decision making
-- People > Processes: Fuzzy by design to enable conversations, empowering people to create a shared mental model
+- Individuals and interactions over processes and tools: Fuzzy by design to enable conversations, empowering people to create a shared mental model
 - Decision enabler
   - Identify core domain: Buy or make?
   - Bottlenecks and pain points?
 Manual workarounds possible?
   - Context boundaries?
+  - Building blocks?

 The following slides are taken from "50000 Orange Stickies Later", a talk by Alberto Brandolini.
 The complete [slides](https://de.slideshare.net/ziobrando/50000-orange-stickies-later) and a video of the